Itchy fingers can be a symptom of a variety of conditions. However, its cause can also be as simple as dry hands.

 - silver-white scales on the skin

 - dry skin that may crack and bleed

 - itching and burning sensations around patches

-If you have diabetes, the tingling or itching in your hands could be due to peripheral neuropathy, a common complication of both type 1 and type 2 diabetes.
-It’s a type of nerve damage caused by uncontrolled high blood sugar levels, and it affects your hands and feet.
+Peripheral neuropathy is a type of nerve damage caused by high blood sugar levels, and it affects your hands and feet.